JLHerreraCortijo/drc_elections/README.md

 ### 12-DISTANCES

+All distances are included as columns in the data.frame `congo.territoire.borders`

 #### 12.1-DISTANCES IN M TO RWANDA AND UGANDA BORDERS

 This section involves extracting and processing geographical data to analyze the